 No, you didn’t forget dear old Dad.
-On Sunday is recognized as Father’s Day in the United States.
-It is a day to appreciate and let your Dad know you care about him and all the things he does for the family.
+Father’s Day in the United States is a day to appreciate and let your Dad know you care about him and all the things he does for the family.
 He might not be a biological father, in modern families today he could be a step-father, an adoptive father or even a grandfather taking on the father figure, which ever way he is there for you.

 An even earlier acknowledgment of fathers in the United States was in West Virginia in July 1908 during an memorial service for a 210 men, mostly fathers, killed in a mining accident.
 It was then Sonora Smart Dodd who felt a special need to have set aside a day for fathers, because she had seen her own widowed dad raise six children.
 It was through her efforts the celebration of fathers started in the State of Washington in 1910 with major activities held in Spokane and set from then on for the third Sunday of June across the country.
 The tradition spread to many other nations, most following the third Sunday of June.